 And the dedication to the album shows, too.
 Having both written and produced each track while working alongside talents including James Taylor and J Kash, there’s no denying Puth’s a sensationally talented musician; his perfect pitch – which is only known to be present within one in 10,000 people – allows him to craft his music to whole new levels, paired with delicately layering beats with synths and hits of his love classic jazz.

 Each song is addictive and totally relatable for anyone that’s gone through the trials and tribulations of a youthful relationship.
-At 26, he’s been through a lot – give Through It All a listen for that one – but he’s brave in admitting that he’s far from always being the victim in Guilty Cup.
+At 26, he’s been through a lot – give Through It All a listen for that one – but he’s brave in admitting that he’s far from always being the victim in Empty Cups.

 Littered between Puth’s tales of his seemingly challenging love life, are the beautiful Change, which he performed at March For Our Lives and the soothing If You Leave Me Now ft Boyz II Men.

 Puth has made it hard to pick up faults in this album, and despite his worries in how it would fair up against Nine Track Mind, he’s certainly stepped it up a notch, releasing 13 bold, glistening and unbelievably catchy tracks that I’m sure will be the soundtracks to many summers.
 He may only still be in the early stages of his career, but Puth’s success is unprecedented.